Trauma Services and Prevention

 Trauma Services is responsible for overseeing the operations of HCMC's trauma program.
-In July 2013, HCMC was successfully re-verified as a Level 1 Trauma Center for the eight consecutive time.
-The staff of trauma specialists are responsible for assisting with planning, coordinating, and maintaining HCMC’s Level 1 Trauma Center status.
+HCMC was successfully re-verified as a Level 1 Adult and Pediatric Trauma Center for the eighth consecutive time.
+The staff of trauma specialists are responsible for assisting with planning, coordinating, and maintaining HCMC’s Level 1 Adult and Pediatric Trauma Center status.

 |Trauma Services Contacts||Phone Number||Email Address|